Local solicitors for Medical negligence compensation claims.

-You can make a medical negligence claim for your next of kin, or for someone who has died, or a person who doesn't have capacity to make their own claim.
-Where the patient has died the family can claim for bereavement and funeral expenses or for the cost of looking after dependents.
+You can make a medical negligence claim for your next of kin, someone who has died, or a person who doesn't have capacity to make their own claim.
+Where the patient has died, the family can claim for bereavement and funeral expenses, or for the cost of looking after dependents.
 In some circumstances a claim can be made for psychiatric injury suffered by a close family member.

 Typical examples of awards for medical negligence compensation injuries are:

-Very Severe Brain Damage- in such cases of brain damage, there will be very little, if any, meaningful response to environment, and surroundings, with little or no language function, and the injured person will probably suffer from double-incontinence with care required around the clock.
-For the injury aspect alone, and not including lost earnings, and what could be a large sum of future loss of earnings, awards, subject to the 15th Edition of the Judicial Studies Board Guidelines, with a 10% uplift, would be between £264, 650 and £379,100.
+Very Severe Brain Damage- in such cases of brain damage there will be very little, if any, meaningful response to environment and surroundings, with little or no language function, and the injured person will probably suffer from double-incontinence with care required around the clock.
+For the injury aspect alone, not including lost earnings and what could be a large sum of future loss of earnings, awards would be between £264, 650 and £379,100.
+This is subject to the 15th Edition of the Judicial Studies Board Guidelines, with a 10% uplift.

-Moderately Severe Brain Damage - Where the injured person is seriously disabled, dependent on others, and needs constant professional care, has limb paralysis, and impaired brain function, with marked impairment of personality and intellect, awards for personal injury are valued between £205, 580 and £264,650.
+Moderately Severe Brain Damage - Where the injured person is seriously disabled, dependent on others, needs constant professional care, has limb paralysis, and impaired brain function, with marked impairment of personality and intellect, awards for personal injury are valued between £205, 580 and £264,650.